starkbank/sdk-ruby/README.md

 private_key, public_key = StarkBank::Key.create('file/keys')
 ```

+**NOTE**: When you are creating a new Project, it is recommended that you create the
+keys inside the infrastructure that will use it, in order to avoid risky internet
+transmissions of your **private-key**.
+Then you can export the **public-key** alone to the
+computer where it will be used in the new Project creation.

 ### 3. Create a Project

 You need a project for direct API integrations.
 To create one in Sandbox: